amalaiteko/blog/README.md

 License
 ------
-For this blog, the [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/) applies.
+For this work, the [Creative Commons Attribution 4.0 International license](https://creativecommons.org/licenses/by/4.0/) applies.
 Any contributions are assumed to be licensed under the same license.